 *With the FastChip//e running at 1.0 MHz running from the SCSI drive it took 25 seconds.

 *With the FastChip//e running at 1.0 MHz and PublishIt v4 running from a UniDisk 3.5 disk connected the Liron Controller Card in the //e it took 53 seconds to load. [ Note: The Apple //e has a RamWorks8M card made from a2Heaven.
 This card uses current day technology so it must provide some additional advantage when loading the fonts, et al into memory upon startup.
 The only way to see the difference would be for me to uninstall the RamWorks8M and reinstall the 1986 RamWorks 1M card by Applied Engineering.
-At the end of this posts are links to YouTube videos of the above.
+At the end of this post are links to YouTube videos of the above.